-El Questro Gorge: 7.2 kms.
-3 to 5 hours.
+El Questro Gorge: 3kms.
+2 hours.
 Medium.
 Terrain: Some section rocky creek bed requiring good level of fitness & agility.
 Walking poles suggested.

-ITINERARY: This morning meet your guides at Kununurra Country Club Resort, Kununurra at 7:30am to drive out to the Eastern Kimberley where we’ll walk the El Questro Gorge and Amalia Gorge.
+ITINERARY: This morning meet your guides at Kununurra Discovery Park, Kununurra at 7:30am to drive out to the Eastern Kimberley where we’ll walk the El Questro Gorge and Amalia Gorge.
 The drive will take around 1h20mins.
 Amalia Gorge walk is a 3.4 km return trek to the waterfall and plunge pool takes over an hour and passes by several small flowing waterfalls and crystal clear pools, including a lovely half-way pool.
 The beginning of the walk is over a rocky dry river bed, with some tough narrow areas of the trail, but the scenery is worth it.
-After lunch we’ll enjoy El Questro Gorge (walk 7.2 km – 3 to 5 hours) takes you through a butterfly-filled rainforest and a boulder-strewn valley before arriving at the most beautiful waterfall.
+After lunch we’ll enjoy El Questro Gorge which takes you through a butterfly-filled rainforest and a boulder-strewn valley before arriving at the most beautiful waterfall.
 Enjoy a swim in the crystal-clear bathing hole and take in the rainforest’s splendour!
-After both of these fabulous walks we’ll head to our accommodation for the next two nights at Home Valley Station (staying in Riverside Suites) located on 615,000-acre historic cattle station which also has holiday accommodation.
-All visitors seeking a taste of the rugged Kimberley outback can stay at the Station and participate in a variety of activities.
-You may wish to enjoy a relaxing swim in the natural sapphire pool with views of ancient red gorges.
-Enjoy a delicious meal in The Dusty Bar and Grill tonight served with Australian wine.
+After both of these fabulous walks we’ll head back to Kununurra for the night as we have an early start tomorrow exploring the Bungles.
+We’ll stay at Discovery Park Kununurra.
+Once we’ve checked in enjoy a relaxing afternoon by the pool.
+Tonight we’ll enjoy dinner in the restaurant, served with wine.

 This morning enjoy an early breakfast before we travel 45-minutes to Zebedee Springs, a natural oasis found after a short, easy walk.
 The trail leads us through dense Livistona Palms to a series of rocky thermal pools.
 The thermal springs are the perfect place to relax and take in the beauty that surrounds us.
 Next we’ll head to Emma Gorge for the last of our walking trails.
 Emma Gorge forms part of the Cockburn Ranges.
 This scenic trail takes us through a gorge characterised by cliff face escarpments reaching up to 120 metres high on both sides of the trail.
 See the ever-changing vegetation as you make your way along the gorge until you reach the crystal clear pools and a 65-metre waterfall.
 Enjoy a refreshing swim in the pools to cool off before enjoying lunch.
 After lunch we’ll transfer to Lake Argyle – the jewel of the Kimberley.
 The drive will take around 2-hours 15-minutes.
 Lake Argyle is located in the remote Kimberley region in the far north of Western Australia.
 The vast freshwater lake nestled amongst a rugged billion year old landscape is brimming with an abundance of wildlife and breath-taking colourful vistas.
 Our accommodation for the next two nights is at Lake Argyle Resort which has been designed and constructed specifically for the stunning Kimberley landscape overlooking the lake.
 Enjoy the delights of this property including the stunning infinity pool!
 35 metres of infinity wet edge, spa, and some of the most breath-taking scenery of the Kimberley’s!
 Once we’ve checked in and freshened up we’ll head out to Pannikin Bay Sunset Lookout (1.3km).
 Tonight we’ll enjoy a hearty dinner in the restaurant, served with wine.